The Laughing Cavalier (novel): Plot summary

-In March 1623, the Dutch nobleman Willem van Oldenbarnevelt, Lord of Stoutenburg, is on the run.
-His father, the statesman Johan van Oldenbarnevelt ("John of Barneveld" in the book) was falsely accused of treason and sent to the gallows by the Stadtholder, Maurice of Nassau, Prince of Orange in 1619; and his brother Reinier van Oldenbarnevelt, the lord of Groeneveld, has since been arrested and executed for plotting to kill the Prince.
-Stoutenburg is now a fugitive and determined to get his revenge.
+In March 1623, Willem van Oldenbarnevelt, Lord of Stoutenburg, is a fugitive.
+His father, the statesman Johan van Oldenbarnevelt ("John of Barneveld" in the novel), was accused of treason and executed by order of the Stadtholder, Maurice of Nassau, Prince of Orange, in 1619.
+His brother Reinier van Oldenbarnevelt, lord of Groeneveld, has also been executed for plotting to assassinate the Prince.
+Stoutenburg is now in hiding and bent on revenge.

-Stoutenburg asks for shelter from Gilda Beresteyn, the daughter of a rich merchant.
-Gilda was once in love with Stoutenburg, but has never forgiven him for abandoning her to make a more profitable marriage.
-Despite her reservations she shelters him for a short time, but eventually she sends him away, knowing that her father, a friend of the Prince of Orange, will not approve.
+Stoutenburg seeks shelter from Gilda Beresteyn, the daughter of a wealthy Haarlem merchant.
+Gilda was once in love with Stoutenburg but has never forgiven him for abandoning her to make a more profitable marriage.
+Despite her reservations, she shelters him briefly before sending him away, knowing her father, a friend of the Prince of Orange, would disapprove.